 Our three licensed residential homes are located in a prime Glendale neighborhood.
 We provide 24-hour supervision and support in a family-like, small-group setting.
 Our passionate care-giving staff maintain a cozy home feel while reinforcing both independent living skills and mutual cooperation.
 Residents learn to meet their own personal needs through problem-solving and effective communication, while sharing many of the duties essential to maintaining their home, such as cleaning, laundry, and cooking.

 Finding and keeping a meaningful job can be challenging for individuals with developmental disabilities.
 For those who are ready, our supported employment program helps them discover their own unique abilities, then works with them to turn those talents into a marketable skill.
-We offer both group and individual employment models.
-We coordinate small crews of Associates to work in-house providing packing and shipping services, or with local business at their worksite.
-We also reach out to employers in the region to directly employ individuals.
+We offer job coaching to those that want it so after they start a new job they have help adjusting to the job and learning how to perform their duties.

 Many of our Associates participate in the Aktion Club, a community-service group sponsored by the Glendale Kiwanis that ia composed of adults with developmental disabilities.
 Associate-members seek to give back to the community, providing others with the support and caring they’ve received.

 If you have a loved one or know of someone with a developmental disability such as Down’s Syndrome, Autism, or Cerebral Palsy, who you believe will benefit from The Campbell Center’s programs and services, contact us!